youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 1. We want some separation between the placeholder and the text.
 2. We would like the text to be centered vertically.

-For #1, we can use `Modifier.padding` on the `Column` that contains the text to add some space at the `start` of the composable to separate the image and the text.
+For #1, we can use `com.example.sky.Modifier.padding` on the `Column` that contains the text to add some space at the `start` of the composable to separate the image and the text.
 For #2, some layouts offer modifiers that are only applicable to them and their layout characteristics.
 For example composables in a `Row` can access certain modifiers (from the `RowScope` receiver of Row's content) that make sense there such as `weight` or `align`.
 This scoping offers type-safety, so you cannot accidentally use a modifier which does not make sense in another layout, for example `weight` does not make sense in a `Box`, so this will be prevented as a compile-time error.

 **com.example.sky.database.Note:** Modifiers can play a similar role to XML attributes in the View system, but the type safety of scope-specific modifiers helps you to discover and understand what is available and applicable to a certain layout.
 Compare this with XML layouts where it was not always clear if a layout attribute was applicable to a given View.